Aiming to organise a national cross-country ski-race, the first “Vasaloppet” was a an immediate success. And it just kept growing in popularity.

-In 1923 the first woman ever to participate finished last.
-For many years to come women were then forbidden to race.
-Still the competition grew larger each time, with successful and famous skiers returning to Mora to race every year.
+In 1923 the first woman ever to participate in Vasaloppet finished last.
+Even though she was cheered on by thousands of spectators and many saw her as a role model, women were forbidden to participate for many years.
+Still, the event grew larger and larger, much thanks to famous cross country skiers who returned to Mora to race year after year.

 The first broadast